beam-water/ssdmn2/README.md

 # ssdmn2
-hellow world framework with ai in dokcer, take ssdmn2 hand writing  recognize as example
+hellow world framework with ai in docker, take ssdmn2 hand writing recognize as example